 The search strategy focused on studies between 1990 and 2020, and prioritized specific journals known to include food composition data (e.g., Food Chemistry, Journal of Food Composition and Analysis).
 A broader search was also conducted using Web of Science including 20 aquatic and 15 nutritional search terms, with elimination hedges to avoid irrelevant studies (see Supplementary Methods for full terms).
 Peer-reviewed data were collected from 830 individual studies.
 In total, AFCD contains 29,603 lines of data representing 3,666 unique taxa.

 We estimated the likely mix of species consumed as described above and then matched these individual species identities with the AFCD.
 To link disaggregated species to the AFCD, we used a hierarchical approach to fill the nutritional value for all 7 nutrients to all species consumed globally (Supplemental Fig. S16).
 When multiple entries were present for a single species, we took the mean of all entries.
 We built this hierarchy according to the following order: 1) scientific name, 2) average of species genus, 3) average of species family, 3) common name, 4) average of species order, and 5) average of GND category.
 In the disaggregation effort, we found 2,143 different aquatic species being consumed globally.
-We matched the following nutrients: iron, zinc, protein, vitamin A, vitamin B12, omega-3 fatty acids and calcium.
+We matched the following nutrients: protein, iron, zinc, calcium, vitamin A, vitamin B12, and omega-3 long-chain polyunsaturated fatty acids.
 After this matching process, we updated the estimates of nutrient intake at national levels.

-National and Subnational Distributions of Intake
+National and Sub-national Distributions of Intake

 To evaluate the health impacts of aquatic foods consumption, we first modelled the distribution of habitual dietary intake across age-sex groups and geographies.
-Using SPADE (Statistical Program to Assess Habitual Dietary Exposure), an R-base package that uses 24-hour recall data to remove within-person variability and estimate habitual intake distributions39, we estimated usual intakes of iron, zinc, vitamin A, vitamin B12, calcium, omega-3 fatty acids (DHA+EPA), and red meat.
-These distributions relied on the availability of individual dietary intake data with variable days of 24-hour recalls, which were available in 13 datasets to which we had access, including: United States, Zambia, Mexico, China, Lao, Philippines, Uganda, Burkina Faso, Bulgaria, Romania, Italy, Bangladesh, and Bolivia.
-A summary of the datasets used to estimate the subnational intake distributions is available in Supplemental Table S4.
+Using SPADE (Statistical Program to Assess Habitual Dietary Exposure), an R-base package that uses 24-hour recall data to remove within-person variability and estimate habitual intake distributions39, we estimated usual intakes of iron, zinc, calcium, vitamin A, vitamin B12, omega-3 fatty acids (DHA+EPA), and red meat.
+These distributions relied on the availability of individual dietary intake data with variable days of 24-hour recalls, which were available in 13 datasets to which we had access, including: United States, Zambia, Mexico, China, Lao PDR, Philippines, Uganda, Burkina Faso, Bulgaria, Romania, Italy, Bangladesh, and Bolivia.
+A summary of the datasets used to estimate the sub-national intake distributions is available in Supplemental Table S4.

 We fit gamma and log-normal distributions to the habitual intake distributions for all available age-sex groups (Figures S6-S12) using the fitdistrplus package40.
 We selected the distribution with the best Kolmogorov-Smirnov (KS) goodness-of-fit statistic (0.002-0.373) as the final distribution for each group.
 The parameters of this best fitting distribution describe the shape of habitual intake distribution for each age-sex group and can be shifted along the x-axis in response to changing diets.

-Assigning Various Countries to a Typology of Subnational Intake
+Assigning Various Countries to a Typology of Sub-national Intake

-We disaggregated country-level intakes into subnational distributions of intake in three steps.
+We disaggregated country-level intakes into sub-national distributions of intake in three steps.
 First, we disaggregated the European Union, which is modelled as a single entity in the integrated model, into its 27 constituent countries (Table S2).
 Second, we disaggregated country-level mean intakes into age-sex-level mean intakes using the Global Expanded Nutrient Supply (GENuS) database41 for all nutrients except omega-3 fatty acids and vitamin B12, which are not included in the GENuS database.
 We used the SPADE habitual intake output to derive age-sex-level mean intakes for these two nutrients.
 Finally, we used the SPADE habitual intake output to describe the shape of intake distribution for each age-sex group.